mugishasam123/summative_assessment_one_group-6/README.md

     2.Styling the HTML page and enhancing the user experience with CSS 3.Implementing client-side form validation with JavaScript and using regular expressions for input validation and sanitization

+Assignment Overview: We have been assigned one of the following project variations to work on.
+Each variation requires us to create a form for a different purpose, with specific input fields and validation rules.
+The goal is to ensure that all user inputs are valid before the form is submitted.